chiradip94/jenkins-eks/README.md

 4. Access the Jenkins server using the loadbalancer created with port 8080.<br>
    Get the admin password using the following command.
+   > aws eks update-kubeconfig --name "tools-cluster"
    > kubectl exec --namespace tools -it svc/jenkins-server -c jenkins -- /bin/cat /run/secrets/chart-admin-password

+   Replace the cluster name if you used a different name.<br>
    Replace the namespace if you used a different namespace.<br>
    Use admin as user and the password from the above command.